A Survey on Generative Modeling with Limited Data, Few Shots, and Zero Shot: Comprehensive Review

-FairTL \cite{teo2023fairtl} adopts transfer learning in GANs to train a fair generative model \wrt a sensitive attribute (SA) using a limited fair dataset.
-To model complex distributions like ImageNet, IC-GAN \cite{casanova2021icgan} learns data distribution as a mixture of conditional distributions.
+{\bf Diverse and emerging regularization ideas.} More recent advances in regularizer-based fine-tuning employ a wide array of diverse and scattered ideas for knowledge preservation.
+Focusing on a somewhat different goal, FairTL \citep{teo2023fairtl, teo2024fairtl} adopts transfer learning in GANs to train a fair generative model \wrt a sensitive attribute (SA) using a limited fair dataset.
+To model complex distributions like ImageNet, IC-GAN \citep{casanova2021icgan} learns data distribution as a mixture of conditional distributions.
 This enables IC-GAN to generate images from unseen distributions, by just changing the conditioning instances on the target samples.
-KDFSIG \cite{hou2022exploitingkd} exploits the knowledge distillation idea by treating the source model as a teacher and the target model as a student.
-F\textsuperscript{3} \cite{yuichi2023_fewshot} proposes a faster method to generate face images with features of a specific group.
-First, a GAN Inversion of target images is applied and then PCA is leveraged as a feature extraction strategy to render features of target group.
-DWSC \cite{hou_dynamic} proposes the dynamic weighted semantic correspondence between the source and target generator during adaption to preserve the diversity.
+KDFSIG \citep{hou2022exploitingkd} exploits the knowledge distillation idea by treating the source model as a teacher and the target model as a student.
+DOGAN \citep{hu2024DOGAN} proposes frequency-based segregation of the generation and the discrimination process.
+FAGAN \citep{cheng2024frequency} introduces two frequency regularizers between the source and adapting generator in a one-shot adaptation setup.
+AnyDoor \citep{chen2024anydoor} proposes the use of a discriminative-ID and frequency-aware extractor to characterize the subject.
+SmoothSim \citep{sushko2023smoothsim} proposes to preserve the smoothness of the source GAN in target GAN via a regularizer that estimates the Jacobian matrix of the generator in different layers.
+DPMs-ANT \citep{wang2024bridging} uses KL-divergence between the noisy output of the source and fine-tuned diffusion model at time step $t$ (not final output) to prevent overfitting when adapting a diffusion model to a target domain in a few-shot setup.
+It also introduces an adversarial noise selection mechanism to reduce training iterations.
+Focusing on efficient transfer learning in diffusion models, TAN \citep{wang2023efficient} proposes a KL divergence minimization between the gap between the source and target domains.
+To address the overfitting problem caused by multiple denoising steps in diffusion models, they also propose an adaptive noise selection scheme to reduce the number of denoising steps.
+FDDC \citep{hu2023phasic} gives more weight for content information in early steps of the denoising process by fusing the content from the images generated by the source generator.
+To address catastrophic forgetting, FPTGAN \citep{zhang2023fptgan} proposes a trust-region optimization to smooth the fine-tuning dynamics by adjusting the noise distribution and a SVD-based approach to detect and mitigate mode collapse.
+StyleDomain \citep{alanov2023styledomain} analyzes the structure of StyleGAN2 \citep{karras2020analyzing} for lightweight adaptation of a pre-trained model to target domains.